AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 #### > Overview of the logic :

-- I have a large block of text
+- We have the input story which is a large block of text
-- I use a model from Spacy to detect multiple references of the same character
+- I use a model from Spacy to detect multiple references of the same character in this story
 - Characters are represented by a cluster of words
 - Each cluster will get its own prompt
 - When an element of a cluster is found in a sentence, we add all the prompt words attached to this cluster
+- This mechanism helps to automatically fill the prompts for each sentence